larastrict/conventions/README.md

     ->withSets([\LaraStrict\Conventions\ExtensionFiles::Ecs]);
 ```

+Check [extension-ecs.php](./extension-ecs.php) to see what is included:

+- Do not run ecs on blade files.

 ### Configuring RectorPHP

 For integrating RectorPHP, add or update a `rector.php` file in your project's root with the following configuration: